August 26, 2020

 Pay Attention to the Signs to Get Treatment as Soon as Possible

-As with other cancers, the earlier lung cancer is detected and diagnosed, the sooner cancer treatment can begin.
+As with other cancers, the earlier lung cancer is detected and diagnosed; the sooner lung cancer treatment can begin.
 And that can lead to a better outcome.
-Know the symptoms to watch for, trust your instincts, and be sure to talk with your doctor about scheduling a lung cancer screening, if you are considered high risk.
+Know the symptoms to watch for, trust your instincts, and be sure to talk with your doctor about scheduling a lung cancer screening if you are considered high-risk.
+Read our blog to learn about the difference between lung cancer risk, screening, and symptoms.

-If you have any questions about the signs, symptoms, or diagnosis of lung cancer, and you live in the Brevard County area, contact the cancer specialists at Cancer Care Centers of Brevard.
+If you have any questions about the signs, symptoms, or diagnosis of lung cancer, and you live in the Brevard County area, contact the lung cancer specialists at Cancer Care Centers of Brevard.
+We help patients newly diagnosed with lung cancer understand their specific diagnosis and recommend a personalized treatment plan.

 Categories: Lung Cancer